HOW CAN I SUPPORT STUDENT WELL-BEING?

 Duke instructors are known for their concern for students.
 We encourage instructors to reflect on not only the stressors faced by their students now and how to mitigate their impact on student learning, but also how instructors can practice self-care to maintain their own well-being as they continue to support students via teaching, advising and mentoring.

-Challenges students are facing for Fall 2020
+Challenges students are facing

 In Spring 2020, when Duke suddenly switched to online instruction, students faced several issues.
 Some were stuck away from home, staying with friends or relatives, or with no social support.
 Others had living situations not conducive to study or academic work, such as lack of internet access, no private space to study, family care responsibilities, food insecurity or other factors.
 Students — particularly students of color — faced added stresses of protests and recent political turmoil, and international students dealt with uncertainties about travel restrictions, visas and how changing government policies would impact their ability to continue their college careers.
 There is a great deal of uncertainty from week-to-week or even day-to-day as conditions change not only at Duke, but in our national and local communities, and this uncertainty adds another layer of stress.